surajkarki66/Lucy-Frontend/README.md

 # Lucy: A NLP Powered Chatbot

-Front-end code for a NLP Powered Chatbot (3rd year project) written in Javascript using React library.
+Front-end code for an NLP Powered Chatbot (3rd year project) written in Javascript using React library.
 You can access the chatbot using this web interface.

-Note: Firstly, you have to ensure that Lucy backend server is up and running in your machine.
+Note: Firstly, you have to ensure that Lucy's backend server is up and running on your machine.
+You can access the Lucy backend by clicking [here](https://github.com/surajkarki66/Lucy-Backend).

 ---